lepperm/Learning-Log/_includes/blog-todo.md

 **Data Generation**
-- [ ] Generate a list of books that I've read from progression items
+- [ ] Add a "Books" page that scoops up all book progression items and outputs them to a table (can be hidden for now!)
 - [ ] Add project name tags to old blog posts (for use with Projects table)
 - [ ] Wrap-Up Page - summarize the time clocked towards specific skills and any progression entries completed within a certain number of days (past week?), along with a digest of all posts made.
   - [ ] Make it easy to share to social media!